openharmony/arkcompiler_ets_frontend/ets2panda/linter/docs/rules/recipe53.md

     let c2 = createShape() as Circle

-    // ClassCastException during runtime is thrown:
+    // ClassCastError during runtime is thrown:
     let c3 = createShape() as Square

     // Number object is created and instanceof works as expected: